jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 - Records are processed as required to return accurate results for the current data state.
 Conclusion: DLT keeps a "data state" internally.
 - The Delta Live Tables runtime automatically creates tables in the Delta format and ensures those tables are updated with the latest result of the query that creates the table.
 - Mat views are powerful because they can handle any changes in the input.
 Each time the pipeline updates, query results are recalculated to reflect changes in upstream datasets.
-- Note: If I modify data (using INSERT, UPDATE, …) of a normal DLT table, the modification is undone by the next pipeline-run and the table is fully rewritten.
+- Note: If I modify data (using INSERT, UPDATE, …) of a normal DLT table, the modification is undone by the next pipeline-run and the table is rewritten.

 ## Consider using a materialized view when:
 - Materialized views should be used for data processing tasks such as transformations (updates, deletions...), aggregations, Change-Data-Capture or pre-computing slow queries and frequently used computations.